jguamie/system-design/notes/transactions.md

 Read locks are rarely used as it harms the response time for read-only transactions.
 One long write transaction can force many read-only transactions to wait until the write transaction is completed.
 #### Read Skew (Nonrepeatable Reads)
 Read committed isolation doesn't prevent read skew (nonrepeatable reads).
-Read skew happens when a transaction is writing to multiple objects across the database.
-Then, a second transaction reads new data in one part of the database and old data in other parts.
+Read skew happens when a transaction is writing to multiple objects and in parallel, a second transaction reads the new data in some objects and old data in other objects.
 This causes the second transaction to see inconsistencies in the database.
 This is solved by snapshot isolation.
 ### Snapshot Isolation
-Snapshot isolation is where a transaction takes a consistent snapshot of the database as its first operation and only reads data this snapshot.
-Even if the data is changed later by another transaction, each transaction will read old data from its snapshot.
+Snapshot isolation is where a transaction will only read data from a historical database state of when the transaction began.
+Even if data is changed later by another transaction, each transaction will read old data from its specific    snapshot.

 Some other databases refer to snapshot isolation with a different name.
 In Oracle, this is implemented as serializable isolation.
 In PostgreSQL and MySQL, this is implemented as repeatable read isolation.
 #### Multi-Version Concurrency Control (MVCC)